 Amundsen Metadata Service¶

 Amundsen Metadata service serves Restful API and is responsible for providing and also updating metadata, such as table & column description, and tags.
-Metadata service can use Neo4j or Apache Atlas as a persistent layer.
+Metadata service can use Neo4j, Apache Atlas, AWS Neptune Or Mysql RDS as a persistent layer.

 - Python >= 3.7

 Instructions to start the Metadata service from distribution¶